 Where the Company does not receive the full payment of the Purchase Price from the Buyer upon the expiry of the payment period under Article 51 hereof, the Company will pay the Proceeds of Sale to the Seller within seven working days after receipt of full payment of the Purchase Price from the Buyer.

 The Seller shall pay taxes to the government for the Proceeds of Sale obtained.
-If the Company has the obligation to withhold and pay taxes according to the provisions of the relevant laws, the Company will follow the provisions of the laws.
+If the Company has an obligation to withhold and pay taxes according to the provisions of the relevant laws, the Company will follow the provisions of the laws.
 The Seller shall assist in handling all the formalities and bear the corresponding taxes and expenses.

 The Seller shall, at the time of its consignment of the Lot to the Company for auction, be deemed to have authorized the Company to demand the corresponding outstanding payment from the Buyer on behalf of the Seller.
 Where the Buyer fails to fully pay the Purchase Price within seven days after the Sale Date (including the Sale Date), the Company shall have the right to demand the Commission and other Buyer’s Expenses according to the provisions of Article 58 hereof.
 In addition, the Company shall as well have the right to take appropriate actions (including but not limited to resorting to legal proceedings) to assist the Seller in collecting such outstanding payment from the Buyer where it is deemed by the Company to be practicable.
 The above provision does not exclude the Seller’s right to demand in person or authorize any third party to demand the outstanding payment from the Buyer and does not obligate the Company to demand the corresponding outstanding payment from the Buyer on behalf of the Seller under any circumstance.
 This Company shall not bear the corresponding liability for the Seller because of the Buyer’s failure to pay the Purchase Price under any circumstance.